Haadikp/Haadikp/README.md

 ## 🎯 What I Do

 - 🔬 **Data Science & Analytics**: Passionate about extracting insights from data
-- 💻 **Full Stack Development**: Building end-to-end web applications
+- 💻 **Software Engineer**: Building scalable and efficient softwares
 - 🤖 **Machine Learning**: Developing intelligent systems and models
 - 🧠 **Research**: UGC NET qualified, interested in academic research
 - 📚 **Continuous Learning**: Always exploring new technologies and methodologies